Dr. Smruthi Karthikeyan

 Sarah Garzione

-Rotation Graduate Student (Biology), MD-PhD Program
+Graduate Student (Biology), MD-PhD Program

 B.A.
 Global Public Health with a minor in Biology, University of Virginia